limpyd/redis-limpyd-jobs/README.md

 Returns nothing.

 When the callback (or the `execute` method) is finished, without having raised an exception, and the status of the job at this moment is `STATUSES.DELAYED`, the job is not successful but not in error: it will be delayed.

+Another way to have this method called if its a job is in the `waiting` queue but its status was set to `STATUSES.DELAYED`.
+In this cas, the job is not executed, but delayed by calling this method.

 This method check if the job has a `delayed_until` value, and if not, or if an invalid one, it is set to 60 seconds in the future.
 You may want to explicitly set this value, or at least clear the field because if the job was initially delayed, the value may be set, but in the past, and the job will be delayed to this date, so, not delayed but just queued.